 - All participants must complete the medical emergency information on the back of their race numbers.

-- All participants must wear their assigned race numbers.
+- All participants must wear their assigned race number in full view on the front of their shirt.
 Anyone found running with another person’s number will be disqualified, and risks disqualification for the entire team.
-Race numbers must be clearly visible on the front of the torso during the race, displayed in full view, and may not be folded or cut in any way.

-- Walker Policy: All walkers must start at the back of the field.
-They may not start in front of any runners, and may not start the race early.
+- Walker Policy: Walkers may not start in front of any runners, and may not start the race early.
 Walkers must complete the exact 3.5-mile course route and may not take optional or shortened routes.
-Violation of this policy may lead to disqualification of the entire company team from this and future Series events.

 - All team members must participate unaided.
 Roller skates, skateboards, rollerblades, baby joggers, roller skis, bicycles, strollers, or animals are strictly prohibited anywhere along the race course.
-Their use will result in disqualification of the individual runner and possibly the entire company.
+Their use will result in disqualification of the individual runner and may result in team disqualification.

 Return to top

-- Runners must wear a timing chip to be scored.
+- Participants must wear the race-provided timing chip to be scored.
 Scores will be based on the time elapsed between crossing the start and finish timing mats.

 - Each participant may be placed on only ONE scoring team at each event.
 For example, a female participant may NOT score for both a female and a mixed team.